hasselmann-click/myblog/articles/hangfire.md

 Usually we have a recurring job, which checks how much work must be done and splits up the work in batches.
 It then schedules One-time jobs as workers to process a batch each.

-The scheduling job must not run in parallel whereas the workers absolutely should, given enough work.
+The scheduling job must not run in parallel while the workers absolutely should, given enough work.
 Also, if any job fails, we don't want an automatic retry with the exact same parameters.
 We have other recovery processes depending on the state of work in a failed batch, e.g. recurring clean up jobs.

-#### RunAtStartup and TurnOn
+#### Run at Startup and Turn On

 Two configurations have proven particularly useful in any job.
 On one hand a “run at startup” configuration.
 Some jobs profit from being run as soon as the service restarts, especially directly after a new release installation.
-Whereas for others it’s better to not disturb their schedule.
-To do this, the background service does it's normal scheduling and afterwards checks if a job should be triggered immediately.
+While for others it’s better to not disturb their schedule.
+To do this, the background service does the normal scheduling and afterwards checks if a job should be triggered immediately.

-On the other hand, we placed a simple “turn on” gate in front of every job, so we can deactivate jobs, if necessary, in a configurative manner.
+On the other hand, we placed a simple “turn on” gate in front of every job.
+With it, we can deactivate jobs in a configurative manner.
 We do this by inheriting from an abstract job class, which checks this setting before every run.

-In the demo project these are set in the appsettings.json, but of course, these settings can come from anywhere one has preferably easy access to.
+In the demo project these are set in the `appsettings.json`, but of course, these settings can come from anywhere one has preferably easy access to.

 #### Custom JobActivator for Dependency Injection

-To be able to use dependency injection in the jobs instantiated by Hangfire, we use a simple, [custom activator](https://github.com/hasselmann-click/hangfire-demo/blob/main/Common/Hangfire/ContainerJobActivator.cs) which passes the current container to the Microsoft.Extensions.DependencyInjection.ActivatorUtilities to create instances.
+To be able to use dependency injection in the jobs instantiated by Hangfire, we use a simple, [custom activator](https://github.com/hasselmann-click/hangfire-demo/blob/main/Common/Hangfire/ContainerJobActivator.cs) which passes the current container to the `ActivatorUtilities` to create instances.

-Hangfire provides a UseActivator extension for this.
+Hangfire provides a `UseActivator` extension for this.

 #### Clean Up